 On 5 May 1950, when he was 46 years old, Jean Helion, son of a dressmaker and a taxi driver, made a drawing from life of a man reading a newspaper.
 He made the drawing in just a few minutes, with charcoal, without corrections, on a sheet of cartridge paper, 22" × 32".
-When in June 2007 I showed the drawing to an artist friend,1 he said the newspaper that is central to the image looked like it was drawn by Frank Gehry.
+When in June 2007 I showed the drawing to an artist friend, he said the newspaper that is central to the image looked like it was drawn by Frank Gehry.
 This observation and a recent experience of working on a research project that tested the value of making transcriptions as a means of both better understanding individual drawings and more generally learning how to draw got me thinking anew about Helion’s drawing.
-The research question underpinning the original Drawing from Turner project2 – Could the making of transcriptions from the drawings of high achievers have a part to play in developing a curriculum for learning to draw today? – clearly remained relevant but more important now was the specific question: What can you learn about a drawing by redrawing it?
+The research question underpinning the original Drawing from Turner project – Could the making of transcriptions from the drawings of high achievers have a part to play in developing a curriculum for learning to draw today? – clearly remained relevant but more important now was the specific question: What can you learn about a drawing by redrawing it?
 So the project On Drawing a Man Reading a Newspaper was born.
 It clearly relates to the Turner project, but this time focuses on just one modernist drawing and on discovering what can be learned by not just redrawing a drawing once but by redrawing it over and over again.
-What follows are images of some of the transcriptions I made with their contemporary notes.